ebu/awesome-broadcasting/README.md

 ## Video Production

+* [MIDIMonster](https://github.com/cbdevnet/midimonster) - Lightweight adapter tool for common show control protocols.
 * [MOS-connection](https://github.com/nrkno/tv-automation-mos-connection) - A JavaScript library for connection and MOS messaging either as MOS device or NRCS.
 * [Open Lighting Architecture (OLA)](https://www.openlighting.org/ola/) - OLA is a framework for lighting control information, the travel adaptor for the lighting industry, for converting between Digital Multiplex (DMX-512) and IP variants and interfacing with USB adaptors.
 * [PiClock](https://github.com/simonhyde/PiClock) - Customisable network based displays of clocks, on-air, mic live and other studio indicators.
 * [Q Light Controller+ (QLC+)](https://www.qlcplus.org/) - QLC+ is cross-platform software to control DMX or analog lighting systems like moving heads, dimmers, scanners etc.
 * [Teleprompter](https://github.com/ImaginarySense/Teleprompter-Core) - Web browser and standalone Electron app prompter.
-* [MIDIMonster](https://github.com/cbdevnet/midimonster) - Lightweight adapter tool for common show control protocols

 # Resources
 Various resources, such as books, websites and articles, for improving your skills and knowledge.